Gros Morne National Park offers some truly exceptional hiking. Hiking Green Gardens in Gros Morne National Park was an epic experience for our family.

-Gros Morne National Park is a part of the Long Range mountains, which are an extension of the Appalachians.
-The park is on the western coast of the island of Newfoundland.
+Gros Morne National Park is a part of the Long Range Mountains, which are an extension of the Appalachians.
+The park is on the western coast of the island of Newfoundland and is considered one of the most beautiful national parks in Canada.
 Gros Morne features an impressive and wild landscape.
 It was designated as a UNESCO World Heritage site in 1987.
 Gros Morne National Park is full of incredible beauty, closet fishing villages, and incredible wildlife.
-Gros Morne, the mountain of its namesake is the second highest point in Newfoundland at 806 metres (2,644 ft).
+Gros Morne, the mountain of its namesake is the second-highest point in Newfoundland at 806 meters (2,644 ft).

 Hiking Gros Morne National Park

 The trails in Gross Morne are a hikers paradise.
 The park has trails for all skill levels including coastal and interior trails.
 The landscapes vary extensively from trail to trail so you’ll never get bored!
 Some of the best hikes in Gros Morne include:

 - Green Gardens has two options, a short (9 km return) and a long (15 km loop).

 - Tablelands marks one of the only places in the world where you can walk on the Earth’s mantle.

 - Offers one of the best panoramic vistas in the park.